arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 ```

 For our little module, we enumerate any and all errors that can occur.
 Then, instead of using
 exception classes as error values, we use one of the enumerated cases.
-Now when we pattern match,
+Now, when we pattern match,
-we are able to comphrensively handle failure without resulting to an `else` branch; moreover
+we are able to comphrensively handle failure without resulting in an `else` branch; moreover,
-since Error is sealed, no outside code can add additional subtypes which we might fail to handle.
+since Error is sealed, no outside code can add additional subtypes that we might fail to handle.

 ```kotlin
 val x = magic("2")